Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.12 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.12 team ERA that ranks 28th among all league pitching staffs.

 - Royals pitchers combine to rank 23rd in baseball in home runs surrendered (202 total, 1.3 per game).

-- Bowlan gets the call to start for the Royals, his first of the season.
+- Bowlan takes the mound for his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.